Freddie de Guingand: Business career

 De Guingand moved to Southern Rhodesia, where he was involved in an unsuccessful business venture with David Stirling, the wartime commander of the Special Air Service, as chairman of Gemsbok, a construction company founded by Stirling and his brother Bill.
 He moved to Johannesburg in South Africa in October 1947, and pursued a career in business as deputy chairman of Tube Investments Ltd. In 1960, he joined the tobacco firm Rothmans as chairman of their Britain subsidiary.
-He was the head of the South Africa Foundation, an organisation founded in 1959 by Harry Oppenheimer, whose chief goal was to block economic sanctions against South Africa due to its Apartheid policies.
-On the occasion of his retirement on 9 December 1971, de Guingand strongly criticised Apartheid and the government of South Africa, saying that it had become a pariah state with a network of despicable laws.
+He was the head of the South Africa Foundation, an organisation founded in 1959 by Harry Oppenheimer, whose chief goal was to block economic sanctions against South Africa due to its apartheid policies.
+On the occasion of his retirement on 9 December 1971, de Guingand strongly criticised apartheid and the government of South Africa, saying that it had become a pariah state with a network of despicable laws.
 This reflected an evolution of his own thinking.

 De Guingand wrote books about his experiences.
 His wartime memoir, Operation Victory, was published in January 1947.
 The title was suggested by Moorehead.
-The book became a best-seller; it was serialised in The Times and ran through seven editions and two paperback impressions, but de Guingand unwisely directed his literary agent to negotiate a lump sum from the publisher, Hodder and Stoughton, instead of the royalties provided by the default contract.
+The book became a best-seller; it was serialised in The Times and ran through seven editions and two paperback impressions, but de Guingand unwisely directed his literary agent to negotiate a lump sum from the publisher, Hodder & Stoughton, instead of the royalties provided by the default contract.
 The book contained some controversial passages, most notably an account of the broad front versus narrow front controversy of late 1944, which would sour the post-war relationship between Eisenhower and Montgomery.
 Montgomery wrote a letter to de Guingand in longhand in which he praised the book, but noted that he could not recall de Guingand ever dissenting with him about his strategy.
 Graham went further and wrote a letter to The Times that was published on 24 February defending his wartime contention that the narrow front advance was logistically feasible.
 De Guingand later published three more books, African Assignment (1953) about his pre-war experiences in Nyasaland, Generals at War (1964) about the Second World War and From Brass Hat to Bowler Hat (1979) about his post-war experiences but they did not have the same impact as his first book.
 In 1973 he was interviewed on the British TV documentary series The World at War.